Quilljou/transmart/README.md

 npx transmart
 ```

-If you are not satisfied with the result of AI translation，use [`overrides`](#options) option to overwrite the generated JSON
+If you are not satisfied with the result of AI translation，use [`overrides`](#options) option to overwrite the generated JSON partially

 🎉🎉 Enjoy i18n